Chlorophyllase

-Chlorophyllase can be found in the chloroplast, thylakoid membrane and etioplast of at least higher plants such as ferns, mosses, brown and red algae and diatoms.
+This reaction is responsible for the breakdown of chlorophylls during senescence.
+Chlorophyllase can be found in the chloroplast, thylakoid membrane and etioplast of higher plants and in ferns, mosses, brown and red algae and diatoms.
 Chlase is the catalyst for the hydrolysis of chlorophyll to produce chlorophyllide (also called Chlide) and phytol.
 It is also known to function in the esterification of Chlide and transesterification.
 The enzyme functions optimally at pH 8.5 and 50 °C.

 Role of chlorophyllase in chlorophyll breakdown

-Of high importance to all photosynthetic organisms is chlorophyll, and so, its synthesis and breakdown are closely regulated throughout the entire life cycle of the plant.
+Chlorophyll is important in all photosynthetic organisms, and its synthesis and breakdown are closely regulated throughout the entire life cycle of the plant.
 Chlorophyll breakdown is most evident in seasonal changes as the plants lose their green color in the autumn; it is also evident in fruit ripening, leaf senescence and flowering.
 In this first step, chlorophyllase initiates the catabolism of chlorophyll to form chlorophyllide.
 Chlorophyll degradation occurs in the turnover of chlorophyll, as well as in the event of cell death caused by injuries, pathogenic attack, and other external factors.

 Chlorophyllase's role is two-fold as it functions in both de-greening processes, such as autumnal coloration, and is also thought to be involved in turnover and homeostasis of chlorophylls.
 Chlorophyllase catalysis of the initial step of chlorophyll breakdown is important for plant development and survival.
 The breakdown serves as a prerequisite in the detoxification of the potentially phototoxic chlorophyll and chlorophyll intermediates as it accompanies leaf senescence to non-fluorescent catabolites.
 Rapid degradation of chlorophyll and its intermediates is therefore necessary to prevent cell damage due to the potential phototoxicity of chlorophyll.

 Reaction and mechanism catalyzed by chlorophyllase

-Chlorophyllase catalyzes the hydrolysis of ester bond to yield chlorophyllide and phytol.
+Chlorophyllase catalyzes the hydrolysis of an ester bond to yield chlorophyllide and phytol.
 It reacts via transesterification or hydrolysis of a carboxylic ester in which its natural substrates are 13-OH-chlorophyll a, bacteriochlorophyll and chlorophyll a.

 Hydrolysis of chlorophyll starts with the attack of a carbonyl group of chlorophyll by the oxygen of the hydroxyl group of the crucial serine residue of the chlorophyllase.
 This attack forms a tetrahedral transition state.
 The double bond of the attacked carbonyl reforms and the serine is then esterified to chlorophyllide.
 The phytol group consequently leaves the compound and replaces the serine residue on the chlorophyllase enzyme.
 The addition of water to the reaction cleaves the phytol off the enzyme.
 Next, through the reverse reaction, the oxygen on the hydroxy group from the water in the previous step attacks the carbonyl of the intermediate in order to form another tetrahedral transition state.
 The double bond of the carbonyl forms again and the serine residue returns to chlorophyllase and the ester of the chlorophyll is now a carboxylic acid.
 This product is chlorophyllide.

 Chlorophyllide is then broken down to Pheophorbide a.
 After Pheophorbide a is formed, the porphyrin ring is cleaved by Pheophorbide a oxygenase (PAO) to form RCC (red chlorophyll catabolite) causing the plant to lose its green color.
 RCC is then broken down into pFCC.